tjjh89017/ezio/README.md

 ## Design

+### Client

-* Using [Custom Storage](http://libtorrent.org/reference-Custom_Storage.html#overview) for writing to disk directly.
+* Using [Custom Storage](http://libtorrent.org/reference-Custom_Storage.html#overview) for writing to disk directly
-* Seeding until uploading 150% or idle for 15 mins.
+* Seeding until uploading 150% or idle for 15 mins
+* PXE Boot with Linux kernel and initramfs

+### Server

+* Using qBittorrent instead temporarily for seeding and tracker

+### Future

+* Be the one of CloneZilla options!

 ## Info